ProtoDigitalUK/lucid_client/packages/elements/README.md

 ### Handler `data-handler--`

 All handlers are prefixed with `data-handler--` and are registered through plugins.
-By default Elements doesnt register any handlers, but includes a few first-party built-in plugins for event handling, intersection, basic DOM manipulation and potentially more down the line.
+By default Elements doesnt register any handlers, but includes a few first-party built-in plugins for event handling, basic DOM manipulation and potentially more down the line.

 The naming is `data-handler--namesapce.specifier="action"`.